(odd effects)

 The guys at OddFX need to step out of their imaginary worlds and into the real one.

-Can Cady trust the men at OddFX to leave their
+Can Cady trust the men at OddFX to leave their imagined worlds to help her in her dangerous one?

 Will Prism and Parker overcome their troubled reality to embrace the magical, creative childhood their mother envisions for them, or will the weight of their circumstances hold them back?